metaleap/gerbil-lsp/lsp/notes.md

     - any others later on if & as they come to mind in the community

 Results:
-- a flat list of zero more "locations" (pair of source file path and _range_, ie. start-end-pair)
+- a flat list of zero more "locations" (pairs of source file path and _range_)

 ## _`occurrences`_